HohammedHussein/30_projects/Readme.md

 ## License

-This repository is open source and available under the MIT License.
+This repository is open source.